 Despite this, books often seem to be given a low priority when it comes to funding.
 When a school recognises a priority for reading, but they are struggling to find the finances to provide up-to-date books, where do they turn to?

 One temptation is to fill the bookshelves with cheap box sets of books.
 These certainly have a use where you can get hold of quality books such as Roald Dahl or Enid Blyton, however, there is a danger of providing only long book series which can put some children off.
 Ideally, we want to provide variety, introducing children to new and different authors and styles of writing.

 So, how can a school fund books and resources, when there is no money left in the budget?

 These grants are specifically available to help schools spend money on books and are worth taking a look at to see if your school is eligible to apply.
 A number of schools in our area have had successful bids leading them to purchase hundreds of new quality books for their libraries.

 Foyles Foundation is an independent grant-making trust that distributes grants to UK charities.
-They offer grants of between £1k – £10k to state funded schools.
-They prioritise primary school library and reading books.
+They offer grants of between £1k – £10k to state-funded schools.
+They prioritise primary school libraries and reading books.
 A key point in their application is to demonstrate how you will maintain the library in the longer term.